digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 ## Onboarding

 Prior to using a wallet as a mean for SCA, it requires an onboarding to exchange a cryptographic key-set between the ASPSP and a customer wallet.
-The exchange is done by the ASPSP issuing a Payment credential using OpenID4VCi [^openid4vci].
+The exchange is done by the ASPSP issuing a payment credential using OpenID4VCi [^openid4vci].

 ### Payment Credential

-The Payment credential MUST be cryptographically bound to a dedicated private key created by the wallet and used to sign a `proof` while requesting the issuing of a Payment credential as described in OpenID4VCi, section 7.2 [^openid4vci].
+The payment credential MUST be cryptographically bound to a dedicated private key created by the wallet and used to sign a `proof` while requesting the issuing of a Payment credential as described in OpenID4VCi, section 7.2[^openid4vci].
 The `proof` parameter is therefor always REQUIRED.

 The `credentialSubject` includes the following properties: